Pillar guide · UK homes

 • SEG registration (1–2 weeks): we advise which suppliers offer the best rates.

-How to choose an MCS-certified installer
+How to choose an experienced installer

 61% of UK homeowners are worried about misleading solar offers.
-The single most important check: verify the installer holds MCS certification.
+The single most important check: verify the installer holds experienced certification.
 Without it, you cannot register for SEG and may lose access to grants.

 Frequently asked questions